 - Expertise in electrical measurements at low temperature and high magnetic fields including independent operation of a dilution fridge

-- Previous experience in film growth and microfabrication is helpful
+- Expertise in film growth and X-Ray scattering

-- Previous experience in X-Ray scattering and angle resolved photoemission is helpful
+- Experience in microfabrication, scanning probe microscopy, and angle resolved photoemission is helpful

 - Ability to write software for data acquisition and analysis